-2.2.1.
+3.1.
 Managed beans

 A managed bean is a bean that is implemented by a Java class.
 This class is called the bean class of the managed bean.
-The basic lifecycle and semantics of managed beans are defined by the Managed Beans specification.

-If a managed bean has a non-static public field, it must have scope @Dependent.
-If a managed bean with a non-static public field declares any scope other than @Dependent, the container automatically detects the problem and treats it as a definition error.
+If a managed bean has a non-static public field, its scope must be a pseudo-scope (for example, @Dependent or @Singleton).
+If a managed bean with a non-static public field declares a normal scope, the container automatically detects the problem and treats it as a definition error.